->I came away from a child free weekend in Zurich with Mr.Scott with two new dishes to post.
-The first recipe is genuinely a revelation to me.
+A couple of years ago, I came back from a child free weekend (with Mr.Scott) in Zurich with two new dishes to post.
+The first recipe was a SCHNITZEL.
+The second was a total revelation to me.
 I thought I had seen it all, until the friends we were staying with produced this most wonderful breakfast dish.
 The only problem I had was coming up with a name that represented the dish correctly.

-If you are doing some veggie versions, place a handful of the cooked spinach on top of the bread base.
+If you are making the veggie versions, place a handful of the cooked drained spinach on top of the bread base,

-Bake in the oven for 8 minutes.
+Bake in the oven for 10 minutes.
 Check the eggs.
-They take between 8 and 10 minutes to cook.
-They should still have a runny yolk so you may want to go with 8 minutes to ensure a runny yolk.
+They take between 8 and 10 minutes to cook- They should still have a runny yolk so you may want to go with 8 minutes to ensure a runny yolk (oven dependent),

 Add seasoning once they are cooked.

-For the smoked salmon option, you would just replace the bacon pieces with cut up strips of smoked salmon and ad chopped dill or chives for extra flavour.
+For the smoked salmon option, you would just replace the bacon pieces with cut up strips of smoked salmon and add chopped dill or chives for extra flavour.

 You may like to add in some roasted cherry tomatoes or some garlicky mushrooms fried in butter.
 You could add chopped cooked sausage or even some chunks of fried chorizo and boiled new potatoes.
 The choices are endless!